DerekSelander/dsdump/docs/index.md

 The size of the `__data` section is 8 bytes (due to the 2 4 byte integers, and nothing else).
 The virtual address of the `__data` section is at `0x0000000100001000`.
 The offset on disk in the executable to the `__data` section is at `4096`.

-You can verify this with `xxd` again...
+You can verify this with `xxd` again by dumping the raw bytes...

 ```bash
 lolgrep:~$ xxd -g 4 -e -s 4096 ex  | head -1